“The difficulty lies not so much in developing new ideas as in escaping from old ones”

 My current research interests include financial intermediation, credit markets, monetary policy, financial crises, institutions, and corporate finance.
 I am particularly interested in projects with real implications for policy-making, corporate decisions, and the broad economy.

 I have presented my work at academic events such as the Financial Intermediation Research Society Conference, the FDIC/JFSR Annual Bank Research Conference, and the Financial Management Association Annual Conference.
-And I have held research seminars at many renowned venues that include the Federal Reserve System, the Central Bank of Argentina, and a number of universities around the globe.
-My recent work has been published by the Journal of Financial and Quantitative Analysis and the Journal of Banking and Finance, and the Journal of Comparative Economics.
+And I have held research seminars at many renowned venues including the Federal Reserve System, the Central Bank of Argentina, and a number of universities around the globe.
+My recent work has been published in the Journal of Financial and Quantitative Analysis, the Journal of Banking and Finance, and the Journal of Comparative Economics.